-Bus Accident Attorneys in Houston, TX, Fighting to Get You Fair Compensation
+Bus Accident Lawyers in Houston Fighting to Get You Fair Compensation

 People typically use buses as a convenient way to travel when they don’t have or prefer to not use a car.
 Others may only board private and charter buses when they’re on vacation.
 Regardless of why someone is on one of these vehicles, the possibility always exists that drivers could engage in negligent or reckless actions that cause injuries to those around them.
 Like all motorists, bus drivers have a duty of care to the people on board and individuals outside of the vehicle.
 Unfortunately, bus accidents are very different than typical auto collisions because a single driver error often leads to serious injuries among multiple parties.